-Customers, partners and contacts are reminded that deletion or anonymisation are irreversible operations and Personal Data cannot be subsequently restored by Owkin.
+Clients, partners and contacts are reminded that deletion or anonymisation are irreversible operations and Personal Data cannot be subsequently restored by Owkin.

 9. Confirmation and access right

-Customers, partners and contacts are entitled to request Owkin to issue confirmation of whether or not their Personal Data is being processed.
+Clients, partners and contacts are entitled to request Owkin to issue confirmation of whether or not their Personal Data is being processed.

-Customers, partners and contacts also enjoy an access right, subject to compliance with the following rules:
+Clients, partners and contacts also enjoy an access right, subject to compliance with the following rules:

 - The request is issued personally and is accompanied by a valid identity document;